How to Choose the Proper Tire Changer for your Shop

 Other types of tire changers

 Motorcycle tire changers are less complicated than passenger and light truck changers because they deal with lighter and smaller tires and wheels.
 Their setup is a lot simpler and they usually have simple bead loosening system and rim clamps powered manually.
 Usually, this tire changer only exists in motorcycle repair shops, but if you think you can expand your business by acquiring it, definitely do so.
 However, you might have to expand to do other jobs for motorcycles, which will be a good problem to have.
+Check out the Tuxedo TC-400M-B and the Hofmann Monty 1520M.

 Compared to the motorcycle tire changer, the heavy duty or truck tire changer is a monster.
 These changers usually have to deal with heavy duty tires that may go up to 91 inches in diameter and 43 inches wide.
 Be careful when choosing a heavy duty tire changer, some are made especially for agricultural, off-road and constructional vehicles and other are designed especially for businesses that maintain a fleet of vehicles.
 Unless you are opening up a truck shop, we don’t recommend owning one of these, it’s way too expensive and most trucks will go to specialized truck repair shops.
+However, if you do have a truck tire changer take a look at the Corghi Monster AGTT, one of our more popular models.

 Other Factors to Consider